Omega-3s Might Actually Help Your Brain Grow New Cells

 Not only were these mice growing new brain cells, they were performing better on cognitive tasks.
 Their memory and learning literally improved.

 And while that study was in mice, human research is stacking up too.
-People with higher omega-3 intake have been shown to have larger brain volumes in key regions tied to memory and thinking skills.
+People with higher omega-3 intake have been shown to have larger brain volumes in key regions tied to memory and thinking skills (which we all need more of).

 That’s a big deal because brain shrinkage is one of the first signs of aging and neurodegenerative diseases.